 Lyme Disease in Children

 Children are at higher risk of acquiring tick-borne diseases based on their outdoor activities.
 According to the CDC, the highest infection rates for Lyme disease occur in children, ages 5 to 9.
-Of the over 300,000 people infected in the U.S. each year, one in four is a child.
+Of the over 300,000 cases of Lyme disease reported in people in the US each year, one in four is a child.

 In addition to well-known symptoms such as joint pain and fever, children may have a unique presentation of Lyme disease, including:

 - Mood Swings

 - Vision Problems

 - Oppositional Behaviors

 - Self-Mutilating Behaviors

 - Learning Disabilities